 Table of Contents

 Professional networking is all about expanding your network, boosting your job search, and accessing the hidden job market.
-Social media and word-of-mouth is a great source of information for many job seekers.
+Social media and word-of-mouth are great sources of information for many job seekers.
 According to a survey by JobVite,

 - About 50% of job seekers hear about jobs from their friends